Morlynn/Coding3-Final/README.md

 ## How to use
 “The notebooks I use follow these steps:

-	1. Load images: Load the content image and the style image.
+1.Load images: Load the content image and the style image.
-	2. Preprocess images: Preprocess the images.
+2.Preprocess images: Preprocess the images.
-	3. Build the model: Use a pre-trained convolutional neural network (VGG19) to extract image features.
+3.Build the model: Use a pre-trained convolutional neural network (VGG19) to extract image features.
-	4. Define the loss function: Include content loss and style loss.
+4.Define the loss function: Include content loss and style loss.
-	5. Optimize: Transform the content image into a new image with the style image features through the optimization process.
+5.Optimize: Transform the content image into a new image with the style image features through the optimization process.